 to be part of the CCCR Lay Network if you live in or go to a parish in the Archdiocese of St. Paul and Minneapolis.

-And we share some important information on the Council of the Baptized's May 10 open forum.
+In addition, we have some important information to share about the Council of the Baptized's April 12 forum.

 So, without further ado . . .

 |News from CCCR and the Council of the Baptized

 The following statement has been released by the leadership of CCCR and